cgarciae/phi/README.md

 # Phi
-Python is a very nice language that favors readability but its not very strong at functional programming and this often leads to repetitive code.
-Phi intends to remove as much of the pain as possible from your functional programming experience in Python by providing the following modules
+Phi library for [fluent](https://en.wikipedia.org/wiki/Fluent_interface) functional programming in Python that intends to remove as much of the pain as possible from your functional programming experience in Python by providing the following modules

 * [dsl](https://cgarciae.github.io/phi/dsl.m.html): a small DSL that helps you compose computations in various ways & more.
 * [lambdas](https://cgarciae.github.io/phi/lambdas.m.html): easy way to create quick lambdas with a mathematical flavor.
-* [builder](https://cgarciae.github.io/phi/builder.m.html): an extensible class that enables you to integrate other libraries into the DSL through a [fluent](https://en.wikipedia.org/wiki/Fluent_interface) API.
+* [builder](https://cgarciae.github.io/phi/builder.m.html): an extensible class that enables you to integrate other libraries into the DSL as a fluent API, to do it lets you [register](https://cgarciae.github.io/phi/builder.m.html#phi.builder.Builder.RegisterMethod) functions as methods or even [patch](https://cgarciae.github.io/phi/builder.m.html#phi.builder.Builder.PatchAt) an entire module with a few lines of code.

-* [patch](https://cgarciae.github.io/phi/patch.m.html): this module contains some helpers that enable you to integrate a complete existing module or class into the DSL be registering its methods/functions into a [Builder](https://cgarciae.github.io/phi/builder.m.html#phi.builder.Builder).
+### Libraries
+Phi currently powers the following libraries:

+* [PythonBuilder](https://cgarciae.github.io/phi/python_builder.m.html) : helps you integrate Python's built-in functions and keywords into the phi DSL and it also includes a bunch of useful helpers for common stuff. `phi`'s global `P` object is an instance of this class.
+[Shipped with Phi]
+* [TensorBuilder](https://github.com/cgarciae/tensorbuilder): a TensorFlow library enables you to easily create complex deep neural networks by leveraging the phi DSL to help define their structure.
+* NumpyBuilder: Comming soon!

 ## Documentation
 Check out the [complete documentation](https://cgarciae.github.io/phi/).